collab-community/Leetcode-problem/CONTRIBUTING.md

 ## Contributor Code of Conduct

-By Contributing you agree to respect the [`Code of Conduct of Collab Community`](https://github.com/collab-community/.github/blob/main/.github/CODE_OF_CONDUCT.md).
+By contributing, you agree to respect the [`Code of Conduct of Collab Community`](https://github.com/collab-community/.github/blob/main/.github/CODE_OF_CONDUCT.md).

 ## Contribution Guideline